Nepal Motorbike Tour Cost 2026: Complete Breakdown

 Upper Mustang is the most popular advanced motorbike route in Nepal, but it requires a restricted area permit.
 In 2026, the Nepal government changed the permit system from a flat 500 USD fee to a daily rate of 50 USD per person per day.
 For a typical ten to fourteen-day Upper Mustang motorbike tour, that is 500 to 700 USD in permits alone.

-Upper Mustang also requires an ACAP permit (3,000 NPR, about 20 USD) and a mandatory licensed guide.
+Upper Mustang also requires an ACAP permit (3,000 NPR, about 20 USD) and a mandatory licenced guide.
 Independent travel is not permitted in this region.
 Our Upper Mustang motorbike tour packages include all permits and guide fees.

 Insurance: Do Not Skip This